ivonunes/plumekit/docs/start/tutorial.md

 }
 ```

-`Controller` gives every action a default "405 Method Not Allowed", so you implement
-only the three you need.
-Inside a handler, ORM calls use the current request's
-database automatically. `Bookmark.find(request)` reads the `:id` route parameter and
-loads the row (or returns nil). `.flash(_:)` attaches a one-time message to the
+`Controller` gives every action a default "405 Method Not Allowed", so you implement only the three you need.
+Inside a handler, ORM calls use the current request's database automatically (the [ambient database](../orm.md#the-ambient-database)). `Bookmark.find(request)` reads the `:id` route parameter and loads the row (or returns nil). `.flash(_:)` attaches a one-time message to the redirect, shown in the next step.
-redirect, which we'll show next.

-## 5. Wire it up
+## 5. Wiring it up

+### Registering the routes

 Routes live in `Sources/App/Routes.swift`.
-Open it and register the controller.
-`app.resources` maps the conventional RESTful routes to the controller's actions in
+Open it and register the controller. `app.resources` maps the conventional RESTful routes to the controller's actions in one call:
-one call:

 ```swift
 import PlumeCore